The most useful thing about Hoymiles' new home battery is not that it is another China-made storage box for Europe.

 - and Chinese power-hardware brands that can win outside the U.S. market structure.

-This is why the article belongs beside china-solar-dominance.
+This is why the article belongs beside China Solar Dominance: Supply Chain Power, Profit Crisis.
 China's advantage in energy hardware is no longer just cheap module output.
 It is category breadth.
 A company that started as a specialized module-level electronics supplier can now sell an energy stack that includes inverter logic, monitoring, AI control, warranty tooling, and battery hardware.

 A Better Buyer Checklist For HiBattery 4020